 Sign up for the Public Health COVID-19 Vaccine Email Newsletter and/or get more information by visiting VaccinateLACounty.com.

-All groups in Phase 1A are now being offered vaccine.
+All groups in Phase 1B are eligible to be vaccinated.

 The Advisory Committee on Immunization Practices (ACIP) is an independent panel of medical and public health experts brought together by the Centers for Disease Control and Prevention (CDC) to make recommendations about vaccine policies.
 The ACIP recommends to the CDC which people should be in each phase.
 While states often follow the ACIP recommendations, final decisions about when different groups will get the vaccine are made by each state.
 In California, those decisions are being made by the California Department of Public Health (CDPH).